YottaDB/YDBDoc/ApplicationsManual/demopi.rst

     The full demopi2 breadboard.

 This tutorial describes a YottaDB installation on two Raspberri Pis.
 The first Pi has Temperature, Motion, CO2, sensors with an LCD display to immediately display the data.
-This Pi stores the data in YottaDB, then streams it over to the second Pi using YottaDB’s replication.
+This Pi stores the data in YottaDB, then streams it over to the second Pi using YottaDB's replication.
 This data is then exposed via SQL and graphed in Excel.

 The full code is available in `demopi.py <demopi.py>`_.